debugtalk/blog/source/_posts/2016-07-20-Introduction-to-AppiumBooster.md

 ## write testcases in yaml (recommended)

-Take DJI+ Discover's login and logout function as an example.
+Take DebugTalk+ Discover's login and logout function as an example.

 ![preview of login and logout](/images/preview_login_and_logout.png)